YosysHQ/mcy/docs/source/tutorial.rst

 	    tag("COVERED")
 	elif sim_okay and eq_okay:
 	    tag("NOCHANGE")
+	elif not tb_okay and eq_okay:
+	    tag("EQGAP")
 	else:
-	    tag("FMGAP")
+	    assert 0

 This section essentially defines a python function, and can use the predefined functions ``result("<name>")`` (where ``<name>`` is a test defined in a ``[test <name>]`` section) and ``tag("<name>")`` (for any tag defined under ``tags`` in the ``[options]`` section).
 A single mutation can be tagged with multiple tags, or with no tags at all.

 When you have multiple tests of differing length, you can use lazy evaluation to run tests conditionally.
 For a given mutation, a test is only executed when the ``[logic]`` section calls ``result()``.
-(To see how this feature is used see the other example project, ``picorv32_primes``.)
+(An example of this is given in the bonus section at the end of this tutorial.)

 Finally, fill in the ``[report]`` section as follows:

 .. code-block:: text

 	[report]
-	if tags("FMGAP"):
+	if tags("EQGAP"):
-	    print("Found %d mutations exposing a formal gap!" % tags("FMGAP"))
+	    print("Found %d mutations exposing a formal gap!" % tags("EQGAP"))
 	if tags("COVERED")+tags("UNCOVERED"):
 	    print("Coverage: %.2f%%" % (100.0*tags("COVERED")/(tags("COVERED")+tags("UNCOVERED"))))

 This is again a section that defines a python function.
 Here, the function ``tags("<name>")`` can be used to obtain the number of mutations tagged with a given tag.
-If there is a formal gap, this is highly problematic so this will be reported first.
+If there is a formal gap, this is highly problematic so it will be reported first.
 Secondly, we print a coverage metric calculated as the percent of covered mutations out of all mutations that induce a relevant design change, i.e. both those tagged as covered and as uncovered.

 Running mcy
 ~~~~~~~~~~~